jasper-zheng/music2latent-scripted/README.md

 python launch.py --config path/to/your/config.py
 ```

-**Checkpoints:**  During training, checkpoints (saved model states) will be stored in the directory specified by the `checkpoint_path` hyperparameter (default: `checkpoints`).
+**Checkpoints:**  During training, checkpoints will be stored in the directory specified by the `checkpoint_path` hyperparameter (default: `checkpoints`).
 The best checkpoint (lowest FAD) and/or the latest checkpoint will be kept during training.

 **TensorBoard:** Training progress (loss, FAD, audio samples, etc.) is logged using TensorBoard.
 You can view these logs by running: